exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 Success!
 Our solution passes the test cases .
 We're good to go!

-# Submitting your first iteration
+# Step 3: Submitting your first iteration

 With a working solution that we've reviewed, we're ready to submit it to exercism.io.